December 2013 - December 2014

 Dr. Stallings collaborated with CLALS on a research project examining emergent issues and challenges in Latin American and Caribbean economies.

 Maria Antonieta del Tedesco Lins is a Professor at the Institute of International Relations at the University of São Paulo.
-She holds a Master's degree in Public Administration and Government from the Getulio Vargas Foundation, a Master's in Gestion et Adminstration Publiques from the Universiteit Antwerpen, Belgium and a PhD in Business Economics from FGV-SP.
+She holds a Master's degree in Public Administration and Government from the Getulio Vargas Foundation, a Master's in Gestion et Administration Publiques from the Universiteit Antwerpen, Belgium and a PhD in Business Economics from FGV-SP.

 Her expertise is in monetary and financial economics, international finance and regional financial integration.
-Her research at CLALS focused on the implications of monetary, foreign exchange and captial account policies for regional financial integration in Argentina, Brazil and Mexico from 1990-2010.
+Her research at CLALS focused on the implications of monetary, foreign exchange and capital account policies for regional financial integration in Argentina, Brazil and Mexico from 1990-2010.
 Another study compares the role played by public financial institutions in Brazil and India.

 Dolores Tierney is a Senior Lecturer in Film in the School of Media, Film and Music at Sussex University (UK).
 She has published widely on Latin(o/a) American media in various journals, has written a single-authored monograph, Emilio Fernandez: Pictures in the margins (Manchester University Press, 2007), and co-edited two anthologies, Latsploitation, Exploitation Cinema and Latin America (Routledge, 2009) and The Transnational Fantasies of Guillermo del Toro (Palgrave Macmillan, 2014).
 During her time as research fellow at the CLALS she completed a book-length study of Latin America's current transnational auteurs.